rmarcais/rmarcais/README.md

 ## **Hi there !👋:**

-My name's Rémi Marçais and as a software development student, I am constantly learning and growing as a developer.
+My name's Rémi Marçais and as a software development student, I am constantly learning and growing as a software engineer.
 My GitHub profile serves as a portfolio of my progress, showcasing my personal projects and contributions to open-source projects.
 My goal is to continue to learn and improve my skills, and I welcome any feedback or suggestions.
 Thank you for visiting and taking a look at my work!

 **If you want to reach me out, you can message me on [LinkedIn](https://www.linkedin.com/in/remi-marcais/) and if you want to see my online resume, it's [here](https://rmarcais.github.io/) ;)**
 </div>